-Secondary Fund Strategy Private Equity Portfolio Strategy Portfolio Objective and Strategy Build a highly diversified portfolio of private equity investments through the acquisition of mature private equity fund interests from motivated sellers, typically at a discount from Net Asset Value ("NAV") Build a diversified portfolio of private equity assets either through the direct investment in the securities of private companies or the investment in newly formed private equity funds Capital Deployment Pace Investor's full capital is at work quickly due to the purchase of portfolios of mature funds and investments Capital is deployed gradually after the investor's commitment - typically over a five to seven-year horizon as the funds make new company investments Diversification Diversification occurs rapidly, as portfolios of multiple funds are acquired Diversification occurs slowly as the investor if funds over time.
-Furthermore, each fund's over four years, or more Blind Pool Risk Blind Pool Risk is virtually eliminated, as the acquired funds are substantially invested.
+Secondary Fund Strategy Private Equity Portfolio Strategy Portfolio Objective and Strategy Build a highly diversified portfolio of private equity investments through the acquisition of mature private equity fund interests from motivated sellers, typically at a discount from Net Asset Value ("NAV") Build a diversified portfolio of private equity assets either through the direct investment in the securities of private companies or the investment in newly formed private equity funds Capital Deployment Pace Investor's full capital is at work quickly due to the purchase of portfolios of mature funds and investments Capital is deployed gradually after the investor's commitment - typically over a five to seven-year horizon as the funds make new company investments Diversification rsification Diversification occurs rapidly, as portfolios of multiple funds are acquired Diversification occurs slow funds over time.
+Further over four years, or more Blind Pool Risk Blind Pool Risk is virtually eliminated, as the acquired funds are substantially invested.
 In addition, follow-on investments are made in existing, identified assets New fund investing involves 100% Blind Pool Risk Historical Return and Risk Profile Private equity returns with lower observed volatility and lower loss ratios Comparable returns but historically with higher volatility and loss ratios Cash Flow Profile Mature portfolios with assets at or near the Harvest Phase typically generate near-term cash flows from acquisition.
-Highly diversified portfolios can result in relatively consistent cash yields, even in down-markets Newly formed funds typically do not generate positive cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund's cash flows for the first five to seven years of a fund of the first flows for the first flows for the first flows for the first flows flows for the first flows flo J-Curve Mature portfolio acquired at discounts from NAV or intrinsic value effectively eliminate or mitigate the J-Curve Newly formed funds generally experience a significant J-Curve
+Highly diversified portfolios can result in relatively consistent cash yields, even in down-markets Newly formed funds typically do not generate positive cumulative cash flows for the first five to seven years of a fund's life J-Curve Mature portfolio acquired at discounts from NAV or intrinsic value effectively eliminate or mitigate the J-Curve Newly formed funds generally experience a significant J-Curve